alexkrushnisky/mastermind_game/README.md

-# mastermind_game
+# Mastermind (Code Breaker)

-A browser-based game of Mastermind (Code Breaker)
+A browser-based game of Mastermind.